Bagni di Craveggia

 Bagni di Craveggia is a frazione of the municipality of Craveggia, in Piedmont, northern Italy.
-It is located in Valle Onsernone at 986 m, on the border with the Swiss municipality of Onsernone via the village of Comologno and is crossed by the Isorno river.
+It is located in the Onsernone Valley at 986 m, on the border of Switzerland.
+Road access is through Spruga, a village in the municipality of Onsernone, which lies across the Isorno river.
 It owes its name to a source of thermal water at 28 C.

 History

 Early mentions

 Bagni di Craveggia was mentioned for the first time indirectly in the phrase "flumen de aqua calida" (warm water flow) on 11 January 1299 on the occasion of a land cession to the Locarnese Orelli family of recorded in Toceno.
 Obviously, the thermal springs had been known in the region for a long time.
 The first direct mention can be found in a document from Craveggia from 1352, which speaks of the healing properties of water in rachitic and lymphatic diseases.
 Another mention followed in 1406.

 Territorial changes

 For centuries, Bagni di Craveggia belonged to the Comune di Onsernone, which dates back to the High Middle Ages and has been a federal subject area (Ennetbergische Vogteien) since the late Middle Ages.
 From this community in the farthest part of Valle Onsernone, limited pasture and corresponding passage rights to the municipality of Craveggia have been granted since 1406.
-B. the right of felling in the forests still the sovereignty (confirmed in the contract of the two municipalities of 31 October 1767).
+The right of felling in the forests still the sovereignty (confirmed in the contract of the two municipalities of 31 October 1767).